 Performance outcomes Acceptable outcomes PO1 The design of a referable dam meets currently acceptable standards which are appropriate for the site conditions for where the dam is to be constructed so as to minimise impacts on the population at risk .
 No acceptable outcome is prescribed.
-Editor's note: A failure impact assessment must be completed for any dam that, after construction, will be greater than 10 metres in height and have: (1) a storage capacity of more than 1500 megalitres, or (2) a storage capacity of more than 750 megalitres and a catchment area that is more than three times maximum surface area at full supply level.
-Refer to section 343 of the Water Supply (Safety and Reliability) Act 2008 for when a dam must be failure impact assessed.
+Editor's note: The reference documents in section 16.2 of this module give guidance on likely standards acceptable for a referable dam.